anthonyhu/anthonyhu.github.io/_posts/2019-12-07-python-environment.md

 comments: true
 ---

-Setting a python environment is great when: 1. sharing code with others and 2. working on multiple machines.
-We ensure that every machine, and every collaborator runs the same code, which is a good way to stay sane.
+Setting a python environment is great to: 1) share code with others and 2) work on multiple machines.
+It ensures that every machine, and every collaborator runs the same code, which is a good way to stay sane.

-Use conda to create a custom environment for our project.
+Use conda to create a custom environment for the project.

 1. Install [miniconda](https://docs.conda.io/en/latest/miniconda.html), which is a lightweight installer of conda.
-2. At the root of our project repository, create an `environment.yml` file that contains all the dependencies of our project.
+2. At the root of our project repository, create an `environment.yml` file that contains all the dependencies of our project (example below).
 3. In this repository, run `conda env create` to create a conda environment as specified in the yaml file.
 4. Every time we update the `environment.yml` with additional packages, simply run the command `conda env update`.